...

 Table of Contents

 Every mold used for injection molding fits a label within each category.
 For instance, you can have a three-plate mold that has a cold runner system and multiple cavities.
-Therefore, it is crucial to understand each of the types of molds in injection molding to choose the right one for your projects.
+Therefore, it is crucial to understand each of the types of molds to choose the right one for your projects.

 What Are Plastic Injection Molds?

+Before we dive into that, let’s examine what’s injection mold tooling.
 Plastic injection molds help carry out the injection molding process.
 Custom mold tooling may be created with aluminum or steel for efficient results.
 They often consist of two parts – fixed molds and moving molds.

 Fixed molds are installed on stationary plates of the molding machines while moving molds are on movable plates of the machine.
-Both fixed and moving molds stay closed during the injection molding process to create the injection system and cavity.
+Both fixed and moving molds stay closed during the process to create the injection system and cavity.
 When opened, these machinists separate the molds to remove the products.

 Components of Plastic Injection Tooling